GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 - The component is inserted into the pool
 - The pool associates the stored component position with the entity’s ID
 - The signature of the entity is updated to indicate that it has this component
+- Relevant systems are updated to track this entity if it matches their requirements (see next section!)

 ![Add Component](./readmeimages/addcomponent.png)